 It is also possible that the request for deleting the folder was timed out.
 Or, if you try to update your theme or plugin and its old files remain.

 The easiest way to fix this error is to delete the plugin or theme folder that caused it.

-Since this cannot be accomplished through the WordPress admin dashboard, we will show you how to do it via FTP or cPanel.
+This can be accomplished through the WordPress admin dashboard or via FTP or CPANEL.

 To delete the plugin folder, you must connect to your server using your FTP credentials and navigate to the root WordPress directory.